Jonathan Taylor Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Taylor averaged 130.3 rushing yards per game over his three career matchups against the Jaguars, 14.8 more yards than his over/under in Sunday's game.
+- In his three career matchups against them, Taylor has averaged 130.3 rushing yards against the Jaguars, 16.8 more than his over/under in Sunday's game.

-- Taylor has had a rushing touchdown in two matchups versus the Jaguars, and had multiple TDs in one of those games.

-- Conceding 127.1 rushing yards per game, the Jaguars have the 25th-ranked run defense in the NFL.
+- Allowing 127.1 rushing yards per game, the Jaguars have the 25th-ranked run defense in the league.

-- Taylor and the Colts will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns allowed (22).
+- This year the Jaguars have given up 22 rushing TDs.
+They are ranked 30th in the NFL in that category.

 Recent Performances

-- Against the Raiders last week, Taylor rushed 20 times for 108 yards (5.4 yards per attempt) and scored one touchdown.
+- Last week against the Raiders, Taylor picked up 108 yards on 20 carries (averaging 5.4 yards per carry) while scoring one touchdown.

-- During his last three games, Taylor has rushed for 386 yards on 76 carries (128.7 ypg), with two touchdowns.
+- Over his last three outings, Taylor has rushed for 386 yards (128.7 per game) on 76 carries with two touchdowns.

 Taylor's Indianapolis Teammates